TheGeekOnSkates/breakaway-basic/notes.md

 	- run_system (direct mode, if is_statement returns false)
 		Here, there is yet another problem: For {reasons}, just running cd ../ works from HERE (my project folder) but not when Breakaway BASIC is run from ./.bashrc; this stooooopid CD bug!
 What the puck!  #pucksucker

+So I think we can rule out run_sys - it works fine.
+Like, all the time.
+I think I can also count out run_cd; again, it seems rock-solid.
+The lowercase cd is flaky, unpredictable, being reliable when I need it to break and breaking when I think it's done.
+So that is definitely one component of this particular gorilla-bug.
+The bigger issue seems to be with pwd though; it's like it hangs in program mode; I can run it by itself and it's fine; I can run SYS "pwd" and it's fine.
+So this one will have to remain a mystery, possibly till my Lord comes back and shows me my ID10T error.
+Then we can have a good laugh together and move on. :)